in the Haines Borough

 History and Culture

-- Historically Chilkat Indian territory, Haines is now predominantly a non-Native community.
+- The Tlingit Indian name Lutak was first published in 1923.
+Historically Chilkat Indian territory, Haines is now predominantly a non-Native community.
 There are two Chilkat Indian Villages in the area, the Chilkoot in Haines and the Chilkat in Klukwan.
 Haines is home to the world's largest congregation of bald eagles, who feed from the hot spring-fed rivers.
 The Chilkat Bald Eagle Reserve, located 18 miles from Haines, is a major attraction in Southeast Alaska.

-- Mud Bay is best described as a development in the greater Haines area, rather than a clearly identifiable community.
+- Lutak is best described as a development in the greater Haines area, rather than a clearly defined community.

 - Federally Recognized Tribe